 In our primary analysis, we will follow the same procedure as Schoenegger (2021).
 Specifically, we will conduct a Pearson’s χ2 Goodness-of-Fit test for pairwise distribution comparisons.
 We made the choice to focus on a change in distribution because the vast majority of previous papers has used this (or a very similar) test.
 As such, there is a lot of evidence that the BTS impacts response distributions (Frank et al. 2017; Weaver & Prelec, 2013).

-As the main analyses will be compromised of seven individual comparisons, one for each item, we will adjust our p-values based on the Bonferroni method to an alpha of .007 in order to correct for multiple hypothesis testing.
+As the main analyses will be comprised of seven individual comparisons, one for each item, we will adjust our p-values based on the Bonferroni method to an alpha of .007 in order to correct for multiple hypothesis testing.
 Given our power analysis outlined above with our expected effect size of V=.1, we will take non-significant effects as a rejection of the null up to this effect size, and we remain agnostic as to effects smaller than V=.1.
 Given the sample size we will collect, this allows us to detect an effect at least as large as the expected effect of .1 with a probability of .80.
 For all tests relating to all three hypotheses, we will also report χ2 Tests of Homogeneity as well as Kolmogorov-Smirnov tests in the appendix to show sensitivity of results to the choice of statistical test.

 For hypothesis (i), aiming to provide a direct replication of the original effect, we will code the response pattern for the No Incentive Condition as the expected distribution and the response pattern for the Bayesian Truth Serum Condition as the observed distribution.
 Then we conduct the Pearson’s χ2 Goodness-of-Fit test for pairwise distribution comparisons.
 We will treat a pattern of data that shows significant changes in response patterns in at least four out of seven items as strong evidence, as the original paper reported significant differences for four items (at the p<.001 level even though it did not explicitly adjust for multiple comparisons).
 We will treat a pattern that shows significant differences in response patterns in between one and three out of seven items as weak evidence.
 We will treat patterns that show no significant differences as evidence in favour of a null effect of up to V=.1, and as such a failure to replicate.